showdownjs/showdown/README.md

 ## Legacy version

 If you're looking for showdown v<1.0.0, you can find it in the [**legacy branch**](https://github.com/showdownjs/showdown/tree/legacy).

+## Changelog

+You can check the full changelog at https://github.com/showdownjs/showdown/blob/master/CHANGELOG.md

+## Extended documentation
+Check our [wiki pages](https://github.com/showdownjs/showdown/wiki) for examples and a more in-depth documentation.

 ## Quick Example